1hachem/1hachem/README.md

 ### As-salamu alaykum 👋🏽

-It's Hachem, I am an AI engineer and amature mycologist from Algeria 🇩🇿
+It's Hachem, I am an AI engineer from Algeria

 - I am currently working as CTO at <a href="https://big-mama.io">BIGmama Technology</a>.
 - I worked as an AI research intern at <a href="https://www.instadeep.com/">InstaDeep</a>.